 You can do any day trip from London in the autumn, but there are some that are worth focusing on at this time of year.

 I’ve taken all these trips, so I can recommend them from firsthand experience.
-There’s more about day trips in Frommer’s Best Day Trips from London, too.
+There’s more about day trips in the beautiful book Escape London: Days Out within Easy Reach of London.
 You can get it here.

 1. Warwick Castle

 I once took a day trip to Warwick Castle in late October.
 The castle was less crowded than in the summer months, and I loved the way the autumn leaves lit up in the sunshine when I explored the grounds.
 There were a lot of grounds to discover, too, which meant that it was a good time to see the seasonal colors.